awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

    If the `ping` command fails, check the following information:
    + Check that your NAT instance's security group rules allow inbound ICMP traffic from your private subnet\.
 If not, your NAT instance cannot receive the `ping` command from your private instance\.
    + Check that you've configured your route tables correctly\.
-For more information, see [Updating the main route table](#nat-routing-table)\.
+For more information, see [Update the main route table](#nat-routing-table)\.
    + Ensure that you've disabled source/destination checking for your NAT instance\.
-For more information, see [Disabling source/destination checks](#EIP_Disable_SrcDestCheck)\.
+For more information, see [Disable source/destination checks](#EIP_Disable_SrcDestCheck)\.
    + Ensure that you are pinging a website that has ICMP enabled\.
 If not, you will not receive reply packets\.
 To test this, perform the same `ping` command from the command line terminal on your own computer\.

 1. \(Optional\) Terminate your private instance if you no longer require it\.
 For more information, see [Terminate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.